 Sea salt Caramel Scone & Cream Cheese Tart

 Bound to impress, this dessert tart featured velvety cream cheese with a generous layer of raspberry puree.
 The combination makes the light brown colour crust exceptionally rich and tender.
 A perfect dessert to go with after a good meal.

-The sea salt caramel scone at the left-hand side was however slightly dry in texture.
+The sea salt caramel scone on the left-hand side was however slightly dry in texture.
 I thought scones are usually drier and denser, but their scone did not impress me.
 It was alright, but not memorable.
-Perhaps it was the sequence I had my bread that destroyed my taste buds before I can appreciate the mellow flavour from the scone.
-Or perhaps a little bit of butter would have been a great palate cleanser or that I should have taken this semi-sweet treat before all the heavier flavour goodies on the palate!!!
+Perhaps it was the sequence I had my bread that destroyed my taste buds before I can appreciate the mellow flavour of the scone.
+Or perhaps a little bit of butter would have been a great palate cleanser or I should have taken this semi-sweet treat before all the heavier flavour goodies on the palate!!!

 미숫가루 [read: mi-sut garu] is some kind of mixed powder of various grain-beans, brown rice, barley etc. in Korea.
 For most Korean, it is a typical “Korean-Korean” type of flavour, that perhaps only Korean can appreciate it better.
 Most Korean mix it with milk and honey, chilled in the fridge and serve it as a summer delicacy.
 Sometimes it is also used as a substitution of a meal.

 The appearance of this bread, especially its crust reminded me of the traditional red-bean or coconut filling bread we can get at those traditional neighbourhood bakeries.
 Very old-school, vintage outlook with the humble, inexpensive, everyday ingredient as fillings– the Korean mixed grain powder whipped to creamy texture.
 It gives off a nutty and creamy taste, with a texture slightly similar to custard.
 A very simple bread, easily top of Korean ajumma/ nanny’s choice.
 If you have the taste buds of an